strontic/strontic.github.io/xcyclopedia/library/msconfig.exe-C39148DD0D650E2C49095237998218F2.md

 ## Possible Misuse

 *The following table contains possible examples of `msconfig.exe` being misused.
-While `msconfig.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `msconfig.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --